 The CCWG's focus is on the auction proceeds that are currently available without any assumption that additional proceeds will become available in the future.
 The role of this CCWG is to identify and to evaluate possible mechanisms to disburse proceeds received through auctions from the 2012 gTLD application round.
 Therefore, the CCWG has focused on developing recommendations that will enable the disbursement of the proceeds in an effective and judicious manner without creating a perpetual mechanism (i.e. not being focused on preservation of capital).

 The CCWG agrees with the Board’s assessment that proceeds should be allocated in tranches over a period of several years, regardless of the selected mechanism.
 This would help ensure that the Board is meeting its obligations and allow for adjustments to the framework as needed, noting that changes may have legal, operational, and cost impacts.
 Tranches may be used to fund large grants over a period of years or to support projects that could be funded in a shorter period.
 Similarly, smaller grants could be distributed in a single transfer.
+The CCWG anticipates that further work will need to be done in the implementation phase to determine the appropriate size of individual grants provided from a particular tranche.
+For example, the CCWG acknowledges that there may be risks associated with providing a large proportion of the funds from a particular tranche to a single grant recipient.
+Industry best practices should guide any decisions in this regard.

 CCWG Recommendation #9: The selected mechanism must be implemented to enable the availability of funds for a specific round as well as the disbursement of the funds for selected projects in an effective and judicious manner without creating a perpetual mechanism (i.e. not being focused on preservation of capital).